*All photography courtesy of Camille Styles

 Last month she shared some of her window treatment dilemmas, this week, Camille, along with Dorn, is taking us through the process, from start to finish, of creating custom blinds and drapes for your home.

 *This post is sponsored by Graber Window Treatments.

-Not having much experience with window treatments and the process before meeting with a Graber expert, Camille says it pays to come prepared to the meeting with questions.
+Not having much experience with window treatments and the process before meeting with a Graber expert, Camille says it pays to come prepared to the meeting with questions so you know what to expect when choosing and installing window blinds.
 "I was curious about the light control of the different types of window treatments.
 For the office, how can we let sunlight in while still blocking enough light to prevent screen glare?
 Similarly, for the guest room, how can we allow light to be filtered in (and keep my house plants alive!) while still providing light-blocking options when we had guests actually sleeping in the space?"

 Think about the kinds of benefits you’re looking for, are you in a cool climate that could use insulation?
 Are the windows at ground level or on a trafficked street, so privacy is a concern?
 Are you remodeling a laundry room or bathroom where moisture might be present?
 Once you know the problems you want to solve, your Graber designer can help you consider the style that pairs with your needs.
 You’ll also want to ask your expert for recommendations on control types based on your lifestyle and window placement.

 Some other questions to have in your back pocket are:

 - How long should my drapes be?
 Should they pool on the floor or just barely touch the floor?

 - Should I have rings sewn on, or use clip-on rings for hanging?

 - Are there window treatments that provide UV protection for some areas of the house?

 - When would I go with roller shades versus roman/natural shades?